 - Place the potatoes into a preheated 400° oven for about an hour or until they are soft.
 Remove from the oven and let them cool enough so you can handle them.

-- Scoop out the middle and put that into a bowl.
+- Cut potatoes in half, scoop out the meat, and put into a bowl.
 Using a fork or potato masher, break up the potatoes a bit.
 If you like it chunky, leave them chunky.
 If you like the potato pieces smaller, mash them into smaller pieces.
 The more you mash, the thicker the soup will be.
+No flour needed!

 The Soup

 - In a large dutch oven over medium-high heat, cook the bacon until the fat renders and it becomes crispy.
-Chop into small pieces and set the bacon aside.
+Remove bacon, chop into small pieces, and aside.

 - Add the butter to the bacon fat.
 Sauté the onions until soft.
 Once the onions become translucent, add the garlic cooking for just a few minutes or until fragrant.